IPSA celebrates a decade of growth and excellence in Islamic education

-Cape Town - The International Peace College South Africa (IPSA), South Africa’s first Islamic tertiary institution registered by the Department of Higher Education and Training, recently marked ten years of accreditation and remarkable growth.
+The International Peace College South Africa (IPSA), South Africa's first Islamic tertiary institution registered by the Department of Higher Education and Training (DHET), recently marked ten years of accreditation and remarkable growth.

 IPSA’s academic contributions include its peer-reviewed journal Al-Wasatiyyah, fostering interdisciplinary research on Islamic studies and African Muslim societies.